madshei/my-vim-config/README.md

 my fav config and plugins are here!

-download and extract to $HOME directory.
+download and extract to <$HOME> directory.

-I hope so was useful for everyone who wants :)
+I hope so useful for everyone who uses vim as an editor :)